paladyne-io/learn_quasar/README.md

   https://dalezak.medium.com/reusable-component-for-responsive-grid-of-cards-in-quasar-using-colcade-e2636247b0b

 After downloading or cloning this repository...
-Open a terminal and <b>'cd '</b> into the directory (type 'cd' followed by a space, then drag the folder onto the terminal window and press Enter.)
+Open a terminal and <b>'cd'</b> into the directory (type 'cd' followed by a space, then drag the folder onto the terminal window and press Enter.)
 Then type the commands below.

 After typing 'quasar dev', your default web browser should open to display the app.
 Press Control + C to exit the development environment.
 Type 'code .'' in the terminal and press Enter to open Visual Studio with the project folder displayed in the panel on the left.